 - If you are using a digital dynamometer then it’s possible to continue measurements with the left then right hands for a total of 4 measurements.
 After which the mean value of the highest values of force is indicated by flashing after 4 seconds.
 To simply reset the device after each reading rather than turn the central disk as with the analogue device, just press the ON/C button to clear the device.

 - Before each measurement turn the centre dial gently in the direction of the arrow until the indicator is set to zero “0”.
 The digital version just needs the ON/C button to be pressed.
 Don’t do this if you want the mean value readings, just move from hand to hand.

 - When you are ready to take a measurement to stand upright and relaxed, extend your arms downwards and grip the dynamometer with your hand and exert full force and maximum effort without letting your arm touch your body during the measurement.
-In order to get the best possible reading try to isolate the hand and forearm muscle.
+In order to get the best possible reading try to isolate the hand and forearm muscles.
 You can do this by not waving the dynamometer about during measurement.

 - After the measurement has been taken read the value displayed on the dynamometer and record it then turn the pulley to set the indicator to zero and repeat the measurement once again.